arthurOmanko/HoneySelectVR/README.md

 `<NearClip>` | 0.01 | Within this distance, seen chara gets transparent.
 If too small, Camera might shake sometimes. [meter] | Seated / Standing
 `<SpeedOfMouseWheel>` | 3 | Speed of mouse wheel on PlayTool.
 This would influence the speed of piston changing etc. | Seated / Standing

-## Especially HSIBLforVR and Lighting Settings
+## Especially HSIBLforVR, VRCamera and Lighting Settings
 Settings can be changed in the file *${GameFolder}\UserData\modprefs.ini*,

 Tag      | Default | Effect